OlmLab/bioinformatics_pipelines/README.md

 -----

 Basic testing is provided using the [nf-test](https://www.nf-test.com) framework.
-Before running the tests, find the best execution environment profile for the test.
-Currently, there are three main profiles available: apptainer, docker, local.
-Use apptainer or docker if you have either of these container tools installed.
-If you want to run without a container choose local.
+Before running the tests, find the best execution environment profile for the tests on your system.
+Currently, there are three main profiles available: apptainer, docker, and local.
+Use apptainer or docker if you have either of these container tools installed on your system.
+If you want to run without a container, choose local.
 Note that when using local you have to have all the required tools in each workflow installed.
 Once you figure out the environment, run the following command from the base directory of this repo to run all tests:

 ```
 $ nf-test test --profile <docker|apptainer|local>